nkari82/H264Dxva2Decoder/README.md

 Minimal configuration :
 * Windows Vista/Windows7/Windows8/Windows10
-* A graphic card with DXVA2_ModeH264_E GPU mode (you can use somme tools like DXVA Checker to know if your GPU is compliant)
+* A graphic card with DXVA2_ModeH264_E GPU mode (you can use some tools like DXVA Checker to know if your GPU is compliant)
 * The Microsoft Visual C++ 2017 Runtime (x86/x64) installed

 Movie file :
 * Open .mp4 or .mov files extension
 * Only the first video track found will be played
 * The audio is not processed
+* Subtitles are not processed

 Using the video player :
 * Drag and drop movie file, or with Menu : File->Open File